wellcontent/wellcontent.github.io/_posts/2022-05-19-combat-harassment-as-a-streamer.md

 ---
 layout: post
-title: "7 Quick and Effective Ways For Twitch Streamers To Really Combat Harassment"
+title: "Prevent Hate Raids And Harassment With These Tools To Stream Without Worry"
 subtitle: "As a streamer on Twitch, you're likely going to have to deal with harassment at some point.
 Here are simple tools and recommendations to protect yourself against harassment on Twitch."
 background: '/img/posts/03.webp'
 ---